-Joseph Mannard (Ph.
-D. University of Maryland 1989) is a specialist in 19th-century U.S. social history, with strong interests in the antebellum reform period and in religious history.
-His research deals with the lives of Roman Catholic nuns in the 19th century, a topic that illuminates the histories of charitable work, education, immigration, and women.
+Joseph Mannard (PhD, University of Maryland 1989) is a specialist in nineteenth-century US social history, with strong interests in the antebellum reform period and in religious history.
+His research deals with the lives of Roman Catholic nuns in the nineteenth century, a topic that illuminates the histories of charitable work, education, immigration, and women.

 Fraud, Waste, and Abuse Hotline